JACK-COM/raphsducks/README.md

 ### Does this need React or Redux?
     Nope
-* Although it was inspired by using one, and learning patterns from the latter, this is _severely_ unrelated to both.
 * This was directly inspired by [Dan Abramov's egghead.io tutorial](https://egghead.io/courses/getting-started-with-redux "Getting started with Redux")
 * That said, _raphsducks_ is vanilla JS.
+* Although it was inspired by using one, and learning patterns from the latter, this is _severely_ unrelated to both redux and React at this time.

 ### Can I use this in React?
 ~~Probably~~